Comedy album: History

 Cal Stewart recorded monologues of jokes as the rustic "Uncle Josh" in the late 1890s.
-Stewart included some of the earliest recorded banana peel jokes in the album, Uncle Josh in a Department Store, in 1903.
+Stewart included some of the earliest recorded banana peel jokes on the record Uncle Josh in a Department Store in 1903.
 Another notable early example is Joe Hayman's 1913 Cohen on the Telephone, part of a series of routines about a Jewish immigrant besieged by technology.
 The Okeh Laughing Record, a record of a man and a woman simply laughing for three minutes, was a best-seller in 1922.
 Records of comedy songs became popular, with vaudeville and musical comedy stars such as Eddie Cantor and Fanny Brice releasing their own.
-However when radio became popular with higher fidelity FM broadcasting in the early 1930s, sales of records dropped.
+However, when radio became popular with higher-fidelity FM broadcasting in the early 1930s, sales of records dropped.
 Spike Jones had some successes in the late 1940s.
 Comedy albums were held back by the technology of the time only allowing for short recordings, but when longer-duration LP records were introduced in 1948, it allowed artists such as Lord Buckley, Stan Freberg and Tom Lehrer to record material close to modern comedy albums.

 The one album to possibly be considered the first modern comedy album is Mort Sahl's 1958 The Future Lies Ahead, which was a recording of his comedy routine in front of a live audience, organized by jazz record producer Norman Granz.
-Sahl's records sold well and is said by Shelley Berman to have directly influenced him.
+Sahl's records sold well and he is said by Shelley Berman to have directly influenced him.
 Also the same year's The Best of the Stan Freberg Shows, a recording of collected material from Stan Freberg's comedy radio show The Stan Freberg Show, won the first 1959 Grammy Award for Best Spoken Word Album.
 Shelley Berman's own 1959 album Inside Shelley Berman is regarded as the first actual hit and was the first to win a Grammy in the subcategory Spoken Comedy of the Grammy Award for Best Comedy Album in 1960.
 Following it was a much bigger hit, The Button-Down Mind of Bob Newhart in early 1960.
 It hit number one on the Mono Action Albums chart (Billboard 200) for all recordings, including music.
 It stayed at the top for 14 weeks.
 It was only dethroned later the same year by the rushed out sequel, The Button-Down Mind Strikes Back!.
 The two albums occupied the top two spots for nearly 30 weeks, a record not surpassed until 1991 by Guns N’Roses.